donmaruko/studentadaptability/README.md

 ## Description
 This Python script implements a machine learning model to predict student adaptability levels in online education.
 It uses a Random Forest Classifier along with various data preprocessing and model improvement techniques to achieve accurate predictions based on student characteristics and environmental factors.

+The .py files contains a heap of notes in the bottom of the file explaining the processes.

 ## Dataset
 The program uses the 'student_adaptability.csv' dataset, which contains information about students' adaptability to online learning.
 Features include: